 We can use the

-data_lm object we created earlier to fine-tune a pretrained language model. fast.ai has an English model available that we can download.
+data_lm object we created earlier to fine-tune a pretrained language model. fast.ai has an English model with an AWD-LSTM architecture available that we can download.
 We can create a learner object that will directly create a model, download the pretrained weights and be ready for fine-tuning.

 Like a computer vision model, we can then unfreeze the model and fine-tune it.